cameronapak/freedom-stack/README.md

 To create your own instance of this codebase, click the "Use this template" button on the [repo's home page](https://github.com/cameronapak/astwoah-stack).

+### Blog

+The blog is powered by [Keystatic CMS](https://keystatic.com/), which is a git-based content management system.

+- [ ] Connect your blog to GitHub mode: https://keystatic.com/docs/github-mode.

 ## Vision

 I dream of a lightweight, simple web development stack that invokes a fun web experience at the cheapest possible maintainance, backend, and server cost.
 As close to free as possible.